Dratkowski/Transcription_Tool/README.md

        whisper audio.flac "C:\LOCATION\OF\YOUR\AUDIO.mp3" audio.wav --model medium

-   Note: .mp4 files work the best
+   Note: .mp4 files work the best but .mp4 can be used.
+Just check the box:

+        Convert to MP# (if MP$ file selected)
+  This will convert the MP4 to a MP3.
+The MP3 will be stored in the created file on the desktop.

 Note: There are a few different models that you can use to transcribe the audio.
 These models are AI (Large Language Models-LLMs) models that Whisper uses in the transcription.
    Feel free to change the model that best fits your computer.

        tiny (requires 1GB RAM)